JDACS4C-IMPROVE/matchmaker/README.md

 ---

-This is the IMPROVE implementation of the original model with original data.
+This is the IMPROVE implementation of the original model with IMPROVE v0.1 data.

 ## Dependencies and Installation
 ### Conda Environment